-The strength of an alloy is a governing factor in its resistance to environmental cracking susceptibility.
+The strength of an alloy is a governing factor in its resistance to environmental cracking.
 Materials become more prone to environmental cracking as their strength increases.
-In order to obtain the optimum level of strength, ductility and toughness, and cracking resistance the maximum hardness levels are specified for each alloy in NACE International Materials Requirements MR0175 (see Table 8).
+In order to obtain the optimum level of strength, ductility, toughness, and cracking resistance the maximum hardness levels are specified for each alloy in NACE International Materials Requirements MR0175 (see Table 8) HR Copson originally reported the beneficial effect of alloy nickel content on chloride SCC resistance of austenitic type alloys in 1959.
+Alloys 825, 925, 625 and 725 all contain 42% or greater nickel and as a result are all very resistant to stress corrosion cracking in water containing chlorides.